-Sheldon Harris, the former CEO of Cold Stone Creamery, once reprimanded an employee for repeatedly coming in late, only to discover he had been voluntarily cleaning up trash in the parking lot every morning before coming inside.
-A classic tale of “foot in mouth.”
+Sheldon Harris, the former president of Cold Stone Creamery, once reprimanded an employee for repeatedly coming in late, only to discover he had been voluntarily cleaning up trash in the parking lot every morning before coming inside.
+A classic example of “foot in mouth.”

 On a much larger scale, imagine how NASA felt when their miscalculations on the Mars Climate Orbiter caused their spacecraft to disintegrate when it passed through the upper atmosphere.
-They’d used English units instead of metric; that was a $125 million mistake.
+They’d used English units instead of metric, resulting in a $125 million mistake.

-Yes, these two mistakes were regrettable, but some mistakes serve as teaching experiences.
-In research for my book Great Work, we analyzed 1.7 million cases of award-winning work in The Great Work Study.
-We examined the great and award-winning outcomes, but also the unexpected benefit from mistakes, which may ultimately serve to advance an organization or a career.
+Yes, these two mistakes were regrettable, but in the long-term, not all mistakes are.
+Some serve as teaching experiences instead.
+While conducting research for my book Great Work, we analyzed 1.7 million cases of award-winning work in the Great Work study.
+We examined not only the outcomes, but also the unexpected benefits gained from mistakes, those which may ultimately serve to advance an organization or a career.

 Here are the results—four mistakes that may ultimately prove to be beneficial:

-Murthy Renduchintala, co-president of QCT at Qualcomm in San Diego, shared the benefit he found from saying yes to everything: “This company started with seven people.
+Venkata “Murthy” Renduchintala, who is currently on Accenture’s board of directors and who formerly served as co-president of QCT at Qualcomm, shared the benefit he found from saying yes to everything: “[Qualcomm] started with seven people.
 The founders had a simple vision to improve communication, which meant saying yes to possibility.
 We became the company that no matter what the problem or the deadline, we would find a solution.”
 A pathway to yes became the hallmark of their excellence.

 “It seemed like a mistake at the time to accept the position because I had heard the manager was horrible, but I really wanted to gain the experience,” one respondent said.
 “I ended up learning a lot more about myself than I ever expected.”

 The employee was fired, but years later reports that he has no regrets.
-In fact, the willingness to take a strong ethical stand can serve as signal of character and strength to the right organization in time.
+In fact, the willingness to take a strong ethical stand can, in time, serve as a signal of character and strength to the right organization.

-It’s human nature to want to appear knowledgeable in front of our co-workers and customers, and especially in front of the boss.
+It’s human nature to want to appear knowledgeable in front of our co-workers and customers, and especially in front of our boss.
 But none of us is an expert in everything.

-Ultimately they learned that it’s OK to be wrong.
-Yet the ability to say “I was wrong” led to greater trust and stronger relationships with the other people involved.
+Ultimately they learned that it’s OK to be wrong, and the ability to admit when they were led to greater trust and stronger relationships with the other people involved.

 But by and large, the mistakes that leaders continue to regret boiled down to one predominant theme: not saying thank you.